-- Include performance targets that are rigorous but do not encourage excessive risk. - Use different financial measures for long- and short-term performance-based awards. - Include a limit on the maximum amount that an executive officer can receive as a payout for each incentive award. - \ Governance practices that include the following: - We use a non-aspirational peer group.
-We rank in the middle of the group by revenue and the companies are in the same or related businesses as we. - We do not reprice stock options, grant make-up awards, make awards subject to multiple independent goals or engage in other practices that have the effect of eliminating or decreasing performance incentives. - · All of our incentive compensation plans include clawback provisions. - Our Chief Executive Officer is required to hold Common Stock with a value equal to six times his base salary and our other executive officers must hold Common Stock with a value equal to their base salaries.
-Executive officers must hold 50% of their after-tax shares received upon the vesting or exercise of equity awards until they satisfy their guideline. - · We prohibit executive officers from pledging shares and hedging their ownership of our Common Stock. - · Change in control arrangements are "double trigger." - Equity awards are "double trigger" after a change in control. - · Our compensation program does not rely on significant pension or welfare benefits or perquisites. - No employment agreement provides for tax gross-ups or includes long-term compensation in the calculation of the amount of severance payable.
+- \ Compensation packages that: - Are subject to a large degree on our performance and the performance of our Common Stock and emphasize long-term components. - · Include performance targets that are rigorous but do not encourage excessive risk. - Use different financial measures for long- and short-term performance-based awards. - Use financial measures that are regularly reassessed and are intended to align with increases to stockholder value and with how investors evaluate our performance. - Include a limit on the maximum amount that an executive officer can receive as a payout for each incentive award. - \ Governance practices that include the following: - We use a non-aspirational peer group.
+We rank in the middle of the group by revenue and the companies are in the same or related businesses as we. - We do not reprice stock options, grant make-up awards, make awards subject to multiple independent goals or engage in other practices that have the effect of eliminating or decreasing performance incentives. - We have a Clawback Policy that allows us to recover or cancel incentive compensation awards and payouts. - Our Chief Executive Officer is required to hold Common Stock with a value equal to six times his base salary and our other named executive officers must hold Common Stock with a value equal to three times their base salaries.
+Executive officers must hold 50% of their after-tax shares received upon the vesting or exercise of equity awards until they satisfy their guideline. - We prohibit executive officers from pledging shares and hedging their ownership of our Common Stock. - Change in control arrangements are "double trigger."
+Equity awards are "double trigger" after a change in control. - · Our compensation program does not rely on significant pension or welfare benefits or perquisites. - No employment agreement provides for tax gross-ups or includes long-term compensation in the calculation of the amount of severance payable.